KDPM (FM): Return to English programming

 When KCUL 92.3 returned to broadcasting, it joined new sister station 1370 KFRO, becoming an affiliate of the Galaxy Nostalgia Network.
 KCUL aired the Galaxy Moonbeam Nitesite, a program of over 300 shows, which targets baby boomers.
 Galaxy is hosted by Gilbert Smith and Mike Bragg, and is an educational show that covers music, radio, television, movies, and historical events of the 20th century.

-Effective October 2, 2020, RCA Broadcasting sold KCUL to 92.3 The Depot LLC., while the facility adopted a new call sign, KDPM.
+Effective October 2, 2020, RCA Broadcasting sold KCUL to 92.3 The Depot LLC., while the facility adopted a new call sign, KDPM-FM.

-The Depot Opens
+The Depot opens

 KDPM, now known as "The Depot", began broadcasting live on October 19, 2020.
 KDPM is "the radio station that sounds like East Texas."
-The format is hot country and classic rock with an emphasis on music written or performed by Texans, or is in some way connected with the State of Texas.
-The Depot sound was created by nationally recognized program director James "Chip" Arledge, AKA "The Fat Man."
-KDPM features lives and local radio shows; a morning show hosted by Arledge, a veteran radio personality, a midday show hosted by Seth Necessary and an evening show hosted by Mary Lynne O"Neal AKA "The Hometown Girl."
-Necessary and O'Neal are music industry veterans.
+The format is hybrid country/classic rock with an emphasis on music written or performed by Texans or is in some way connected with the State of Texas.
+The Depot sound was created by nationally recognized program director "Chip" Arledge, AKA "The Fat Man."
+KDPM is different than a vast majority of American radio stations in that it airs no syndicated or satellite-delivered programming at all.
+The format is custom-designed for the area through its use of prominent musicians from the region and state, historic audio soundbites from nationally-known figures with roots in the area and other programming elements endemic to The Depot's coverage area.
+The Depot also partners with the East Texas Performing Arts Association to produce The Texas Sounds International Country Music Awards Competition each October.

+The Depot receives recognition and awards

+In only a short time since the station has been owned by 92-3 The Depot LLC and the launch of its current incarnation the station has been widely recognized and praised for its public service and community efforts by a number of organizations including the Texas Association of Broadcasters which made special note of the station's public response to an incident wherein a local Hispanic restauranteur was assaulted for speaking in his native language at a local eatery.
+The Depot's morning show host "The Fat Man" is well known for his advocacy of helping the area move forward culturally and economically and undertaking, supporting and producing a myriad of events including the annual "Shop With a Cop" event wherein dozens of children receive assistance with buying holiday presents for their families each December, the downtown Marshall "Boogie on the Bricks" musical event and many others.
+Additionally, 92-3 The Depot was awarded the Texas Association of Broadcasters 2023 Jason Hightower Award for Broadcast Excellence for outstanding community service.